 - In 1998, Dallas’ Troy Aikman (455 yards) and Minnesota’s Randall Cunningham (359 yards) combined for 814 yards passing in a single game.

 - Other than the Cowboys who have done it three times, the Dolphins are the only other team to win a Thanksgiving day game, and the Super Bowl in the same season.
 Miami did it in the 1973 season when they beat Dallas 14-7 on Thanksgiving, and then won Super Bowl VIII over the Vikings 24-7.

 - From 2006-2011 the NFL Network broadcast the Thanksgiving evening game.
-Beginning in 2012, NBC will broadcast the Thanksgiving evening game.
+Beginning in 2012, NBC has broadcast the Thanksgiving evening game.

 - “Red” Grange made his professional football debut for the Chicago Bears on Thanksgiving in 1925.